roberttwomey/vis42-fall2025/index.md

 | Week 10 | Dec 2 | Project work time.
 Choose a project to post to class website vis42.org |
 | | Dec 4 | Final Showcase |
 | Finals Week | Dec 12 | All work and documentation due |

-## Course Format
-- Plan to spend ~9 hours outside of class on coursework each week.
-(4 credit course ~ 12 hours of work time)
-   - Labs -  ~1-2 hour
-   - Projects -  ~3-5 hours
-   - Reflection, peer reviews - .5 hour
-- Each week, you will have a lab, a project, and some weeks you will have peer reviews.
-   - Labs are due before Thursday’s class.
-   - Projects are due Monday night at midnight.
-   - Peer reviews are due before Thursday’s class (you have from Tuesday morning - Thursday before class)
-- Late work will be penalized.
-See Late Work policy below.
-- The emphasis of this class is on regular, weekly coding practice, self-expression, reflection, and peer community/support.